ossf/Memory-Safety/docs/memory-safety-continuum.md

 * Following the [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines) when writing C++
 * Using the [C++ Compiler Hardening Guide](https://github.com/ossf/wg-best-practices-os-developers/tree/main/docs/Compiler-Hardening-Guides) when compiling C++ code

+### Using a non-memory safe by default language with developer best practices and automated tooling to check for memory safety in first party code

+TO DO

-### Using a non-memory safe by default language with developer best practices and automated tooling
+### Using a non-memory safe by default language with developer best practices and automated tooling to check for memory safety in first party code AND automated tooling to check for memory safety in third party code (dependencies)

 TO DO